Hacking the Nintendo Switch – Part 1: RCM and Booting CFW

 Explanation of the Switch’s Hardware Vulnerability

 Although not a totally new thing, the Nintendo Switch hacking and home-brew community has blown up over the past 6 months.
 A flaw was discovered in the hardware of the Nintendo Switch (namely in the nVidia processor) that allows the unit to boot in to RCM mode by holding the VOL+ button and pressing Power on the console, if pins 1 and 10 of the right Joycon port are shorted.
 Once in RCM mode, a payload can be injected in to the Switch before boot to allow it to run unsigned code.
-This is a fairly common exploit for Android devices (of which the Switch is one) and has been used before to gain root on various Android tablets and phones.
+This is a fairly common exploit for nVidia ARM-based devices (of which the Switch is one) and has been used before to gain root on various Android tablets and phones.

 Unfortunately for Nintendo, this is a hardware problem and not a software issue.
 Because of that fact, the original run of Nintendo Switch consoles can not be patched to fix this exploit via software.
 For those of us who bought a switch before around July of 2018, this means that our consoles are fully exploitable.
 Around July 2018, Nintendo created a new hardware revision of the Switch which fixed this flaw, but the original run of consoles sold like gangbusters, so there are a lot of fully exploitable Switch consoles in the wild.